abdelali221/libWD/README.md

 # Isn't this part of libogc?

 Yes, it is.
-But the files in this repository are up-to-date with the latest addition I made, whereas the ones from libogc are not.
+But the files in this repository are up-to-date with the latest additions I made, whereas the ones from libogc are not.

 # Credits